Every Grant Needs a Champion

 The Grants Main Page offers a brief step-by-step guide to getting started at COM, and the Common Grant Terms page can help you decipher the proposal.
 Once you are ready to go forward, study the guidelines and follow them exactly.
 Be sure you know your audience, collect information, think about the topic, write and complete the editorial process of proofreading, editing and revising.

 What can the Grant Development Department do for you?

 We can provide research on appropriate funding sources for a specific project idea; help you develop project ideas to submit to potential funders; guide budget development; advise on grant writing and help write specific parts of or entire grant proposals; assist with grant review approvals and the preparation of required agency forms and certifications; and ensure proposals are submitted in accordance with agency guidelines and COM policies.

 For all grants, the grants development officer can assist you with developing a plan to complete your proposal.
 In general, however, the grants development officer devotes most of her time to project development and writing significant institutional grants aligned with college priorities.
 On smaller grants, the grants development officer typically provides editing, budget assistance and proposal submission preparation.

-Regardless of which category your idea or proposal falls under, you should contact the grants development officer as early as possible (i.e., three to four months in advance) for assistance with your proposal development plan.
+Regardless of which category your idea or proposal falls under, you should contact the grants compliance officer as early as possible (i.e., three to four months in advance) for assistance with your proposal development plan.